Skip to content

 Weighted by objectives:

 Depending on what contributing and nested objectives you choose, only those will be considered for weighing the progress of the parent objective.
 The number of contributing and nested objectives chosen for weighting vs the total number of contributing and nested objectives is displayed against the Weighting label.
-The measures, actions and projects will not be considered.
+The measures and actions will not be considered.

 Let's consider this objective that has: